mashlol/omni/README.md

 The `readPermission()` method should return a value even if the `property` parameter is not passed in.
 The result of the method should be whether or not ANY attributes will be available.
 The method is called with only the `connection` parameter before checking each property individually, as if it returns false we won't need to iterate over all of the parameters.
 The `connection` parameter should be always be passed in, however.

+All of the methods and properties you define in a model will also be propagated to the client.
+Prefix properties with an "_" if you wish to keep them on the server only.
+The `readPermission` and `writePermission` methods are kept on the server only.
+All of the backbone methods are also kept on the server, so overriding native Backbone methods is currently not possible on the client, but should still work on the server.

 # Collections
 ```javascript